Chasing Waterfalls in the beautiful Aberdare National Park

 Karuru Waterfalls

-The weather was cool and the air was crisp which was perfect considering it was midday.
-The trail is straight forward and well-marked.
+The weather was cool, and the air was crisp, which was perfect considering it was midday.
+The trail is straightforward and well-marked.
 A 4WD can easily make it through.
 You are treated to views of the golden moorlands and cool forests filled with cedar trees.

 Chasing Waterfalls in Aberdare National Park